WOI Guides

 What makes a level strong

-• Strong moves away from the level after interaction.
+• Strong moves away from the level suggest real imbalance.

-• Confluence with other signals such as moving averages or trendlines.
+• Confluence with other signals such as moving averages or trendlines adds weight.

 Breakouts and failures

-• Breakouts become meaningful when price holds above the level after breaking it.
+• Breakouts become more meaningful when price holds above the level after breaking it.

 • If price quickly returns inside the range, the breakout may have failed.